Dream Room

 Hiding

-And spend most of my time here.
+I feel safe in the Dreaming Room, and spend most of my time here.

 I sleep too much, even during the day.

-Shazira says that I’m still healing.
+Shazira says I’m still healing.

 This room is a private space for Shazira and me, the guardians of the Watchtower.